cwlroda/falldetection_openpifpaf/README.md

 PyPI Library: https://pypi.org/project/openpifpaf/

-The detection can run on both GPU and CPU, on videos, RTSP streams, and webcams/USB cameras.
+The detection can run on both GPU and CPU, on multiple videos, RTSP streams, and webcams/USB cameras.
+Unlike most open-source fall detection models that work on large single subjects, this improved model integrates a person tracker that can detect falls in scenes with more than one person.

 ## Demo Videos
 ![Walking Trip](https://github.com/cwlroda/falldetection_openpifpaf/blob/master/media/walking_trip.gif)